article

 AI makes generic no-degree advice weaker.
 A chatbot can draft a resume summary, a troubleshooting checklist, a lab README, or a basic security explanation.
 That means the proof should show what you verified.

-The packet's AI panels show work-like Claude usage context across security, network, and support roles.
+The sample's AI-usage context show work-like Claude usage context across security, network, and support roles.
 RoleMath uses that as workflow context only, not hiring evidence.
 For a candidate, the implication is practical: keep an AI-use note.
 What did AI suggest?
 Which command, log, vendor doc, or dataset did you check?
 What was wrong?
 What did you reject?
 That record is stronger than a generic project description.

 What this page will not claim